Pill Bugs

 What Are Pill Bugs?

 Pill Bugs are a land crustacean well-known for their armor-like skull.
-They are most commonly referred to as Rolly-Pollies because when disturbed, they will roll up into a ball, or a pill shape, to protect themselves.
+They are most commonly referred to as Rolly-Pollies because they will roll up into a ball, or a pill shape, to protect themselves when disturbed.
 These dark brown or black bugs are usually around ¾ inch long and ovular in shape.
-If you suspect you may have a pill bug problem and need help identifying the infestation, contact an exterminator.

 Fun Facts About Roly Poly Bugs

-Pill Bugs go through incomplete metamorphosis, which means they only advance through the egg, nymph, and adult forms throughout their life.
-The eggs are carried in the marsupium of the mother, and typically hatch after 3 to 4 weeks.
-After hatching, the nymphs will stay in the marsupium for 2 more weeks, feeding on the mother before entering the world.
-Throughout the nymph’s development, they will typically molt every 1 to 2 weeks for 5 months.
-Throughout this time they will fully develop their 7 pairs of legs and 2 antennas.
+Pill bugs go through incomplete metamorphosis, which means they only advance through the egg, nymph, and adult forms throughout their life.
+The eggs are carried in the mother's marsupium and typically hatch after 3 to 4 weeks.
+After hatching, the nymphs will stay in the marsupium for two more weeks, feeding from the mother before entering the world.
+Throughout the nymph's development, they will typically molt every 1 to 2 weeks for five months.
+They will fully develop their seven pairs of legs and two antennas throughout this time.
 Once they reach adulthood, they can live for 2 to 5 years.

 What do Pill Bugs Eat?

-Pillbugs thrive in damp environments, preferring to make their main habitat in mulch, fallen leaves, or under rocks.
-They typically stay in an area with organic materials, as this is their main food source, aiding in the decomposition process.
-Pillbugs are nocturnal and need humid, dark environments to stay in.
-During the day they can often be found under wooded areas in the soil which is why they are sometimes referred to as woodlice.
-In areas with significant rain and damp soil, pillbugs can cause crop damage by feeding on plants such as strawberries, potatoes, spinach, and lettuce.
-If you notice plant damage that appears to be from pests, a pest control expert can help you determine if you have a pest infestation in your garden.
+Pill bugs thrive in damp environments, preferring to make their main habitat in mulch, fallen leaves, or under rocks.
+They typically stay in an area with organic materials, as this is their main food source, aiding in decomposition.
+Pill bugs are nocturnal and need humid, dark environments to live in.
+During the day, they can often be found under wooded areas in the soil, which is why they are sometimes referred to as woodlice.
+In areas with significant rain and damp soil, pill bugs can cause crop damage by feeding on plants such as strawberries, potatoes, spinach, and lettuce.
+If you notice plant damage that appears to be from pests, a pest control expert can help determine if you have a pest infestation in your garden.

 How do I Get Rid of Roly Poly Bugs?

 Prevention is the best method for taking care of pill bugs.
-Avoiding overwatering plants and ensuring there is no dead plant material left on the ground will take away the primary motivation for a pillbug to stay in the area.
+Avoiding overwatering plants and ensuring no dead plant material is left on the ground will take away the primary motivation for a pill bug to stay in the area.
 Ensuring floor cracks and door entries are sealed will prevent pill bugs from entering your home.
-Insecticide bait and other chemical formulations can be used to deter pill bugs from residing in your yard.
-An exterminator can help develop a personalized plan for preventing pill bugs in your house.
+Insecticide bait and other chemical formulations can deter pill bugs from residing in your yard or home.
+A professional exterminator can help develop a personalized plan to prevent pill bugs in and around your home.

 For more information or to request a free inspection, contact the trained technicians at Palmetto Exterminators.